 Navigate to Windows Logs โ Application and look for a .NET Runtime Error.
 This log typically reveals the exact location in the code where the exception occurred.

-If the error is caused by code accessing configuration settings from appsettings.json
+If the error is caused by code accessing configuration settings from appsettings.json, you can resolve it by specifying the ContentRootPath when creating the application builder.

 var builder = WebApplication.CreateBuilder(new WebApplicationOptions